Welcome to Ally-Keys!

 - Developers would prefer better API's, but by testing with a keyboard these requests become more user-focused

-- Keyboard testing is often forgotten, even though though keyboard accessibility is the only specific human
+- Keyboard testing is often forgotten, even though though keyboard accessibility is the only specific human interface device which is a guideline in the Web Content Accessibility Guidelines

-- There is no current tool that when recorded, could "teach as you demo" so that watchers may repeat the actions
+- There is no current tool that when recorded, could "teach as you demo" so that watchers may repeat the actions for themselves